|

 the beneficiary turns 30 must be withdrawn (with tax consequences) or rolled

 over for the benefit of another family member.
-Contributors must meet an AGI
+Contributors must meet an income

 test for their contributions to be eligible for Coverdell tax benefits.
 Qualified Tuition Program (QTP)/529